drexler/presentations/PITCHME.md

 ## ...could it have been prevented? if not...

-- Assumptions is the mother of all...  |
+- Assumption is the mother of all...  |
 - Treating the pre-production staging tier as production (if something goes kaput, file a bug asap) |
 - Timeless question - how close is the pre-production test data mirroring that of real world data ? |
 - Canary deployments with error rate monitoring & alerts. |